Skip to main content

 Modifiers in ChiroHD provide additional information to insurance companies about the services being billed.
 They help clarify details such as:

-• Whether a service qualifies as a Medicare-covered adjustment
+• Whether a service qualifies as a Medicare-covered adjustment.

-• Whether a second adjustment was intentional on the same day
+• Whether a second adjustment was intentional on the same day.

-• Other billing-specific requirements necessary for insurance claim processing
+• Other billing-specific requirements necessary for insurance claim processing.

 Properly applying modifiers is crucial to ensure your claims are not rejected or misinterpreted as duplicate charges.

-Setting Up Modifiers on Services
+Option #1: Setting Up Modifiers on Services

 3. Review or add the modifier: